zixoan/iona/README.md

 - ReadLine() : string
   - Reads a line from the standard input
   - var input = ReadLine()
+- ReadInt() : string
+  - Reads an int from the standard input
+  - var number = ReadInt()
+- ReadFloat() : string
+  - Reads an float from the standard input
+  - var floatingPointNum = ReadFloat()
+- Size(string|array) : int
+  - Returns the size of a given string or number of elements in an array
+  - var size = Size("Hello")
+- Random(int lowerBound, int upperBound) : int
+  - Returns an int between the lower and upper bound (both inclusive)
+  - var rand = Random(0, 3)

 ### custom functions